JetBrains/amper/docs/src/user-guide/basics.md

 - `android/app` - an [Android](builtin-tech/android.md) application
 - `ios/app` - an [iOS](builtin-tech/ios.md) application

+### Dependencies

+The `dependencies` section contains the list of dependencies for this module.
+They can be external maven libraries, other modules in the project, and more.

+Please see the [Dependencies](dependencies.md) section for more details.

 ### Settings

 The `settings` section contains toolchains settings.